yurubiftin/code-challenge1/README.md

   git clone git@github.com:yurubiftin/code-challenge1.git
-Go to the repository you have already cloned cd 'code-challenge1' open the visual studio code code .
+Go to the repository you have already cloned cd 'code-challenge1' open it in 'visual studio code' code .
 ```
 ```